 Leadership in the Middle East: Why Fit Matters More Than Origin

-As companies in the Middle East scale and institutionalize, the long-standing debate around local versus international leadership in the Middle East is largely outdated.
-The real issue today is alignment: whether the leadership profile fits the business challenge the organization is facing.
+As companies in the Middle East scale and institutionalise, the long-standing debate around local versus international leadership is largely outdated.
+The real issue today is alignment: whether the leadership profile fits the business challenge the organisation is facing.

 Leadership effectiveness is contextual, not ideological

 In the Middle East, leadership effectiveness is shaped less by origin and more by fit with the business reality.
+What matters is not where a leader comes from, but what problem the organisation is trying to solve, what risks are most acute, and what type of authority is required to execute effectively.

 When do international executives add real value?

+In these contexts, international experience brings pattern recognition, external benchmarks, and execution discipline that may not yet exist internally.
 However, technical excellence alone is insufficient.
 Without the ability to navigate local power structures and informal decision-making, even the most capable international executives may struggle to gain traction.

 When does local leadership become critical?